 If you've never really received a check you might not know how to endorse a check or even what a check endorsement is.
+If you go to a payday loan or check cashing store to cash a check, they will ask you to endorse it first.
 The first thing we should get out of the way is that check endorsements are for people receiving a check, not sending a check.

 You need to endorse a check when you are the check recipient.
 When you get paid via a check, it's like you've received a voucher for the amount outlined on the front of the check.

 The check sender signs their signature on the front of the check to allow the funds they outlined to be taken from their bank account and given to you, the check receiver.
 As the check receiver, you then need to sign, or endorse, the back of the check to finalize the check transaction and receive your promised money.

 In order to finish a check transaction and receive your money, you as the check receiver must endorse the back of the check.

 Endorsing a check is incredibly easy.
 All you have to do is flip the check over to the back, find the words "ENDORSE CHECK HERE" and sign your signature where indicated.

 If you only sign your name that's called a blank endorsement.
 A blank endorsement is when you only provide your signature and no other instructions about what you want to do with the check.

 To be extra secure with your check transaction, you can also write the words "for deposit only."
 This is a restrictive endorsement that makes sure this check can only be used to deposit into your account and not for any other purpose should it get lost or stolen.

 As an added precautionary measure you can even include the bank account number of the checking or savings account you want the check to be deposited into.
 That way there is no doubt for how the bank teller is meant to process the check.